 Cuc (Cook) Mauldin is my name.
 I grew up in Vietnam, where a career in art is considered as a poor choice to make a living.
-I put my love of art aside and, after graduating high school in 2007, I went to France to study tourism.
-At that time, I just wanted to devote my love to the French language, les fromages, les vins and also I desired to see and discover the world by visiting the La Tour Eiffel in the flesh.
+I put my love of art aside, and after graduating high school in 2007, I went to France to study tourism.
+At that time, I just wanted to devote my love to the French language, les fromages, and les vins.
+Also, I desired to see and discover the world by visiting the La Tour Eiffel in the flesh.
 It was an amazing two years of living in France, and I adapted to the French culture.
 J'aime bien la vie en France!

 As my GPA continued to rise, I earned a full scholarship to Texas Christian University as a Strategic Communication (“STCO”) major.
 When comparing STCO to the Graphic Design major, I chose the former because of the teachers.
-My STCO teachers became my family in the United States, and at this point, I was about 4 or 5 years away from seeing my old family, so being around people who loved me felt wonderful.
+My STCO teachers became my family in the United States, and at this point, it had been about 4 or 5 years since I saw family, so having a support group again felt wonderful.
 I didn’t feel alone anymore.
-The mentorship, both academic and professional, the teachers in the STCO program shared with me will be something I carry forever, and I really feel my experience at Texas Christian University shaped the woman I am more than any other four years in my life.
-In 2017, I graduated with Cum Laude honors, secured two internships, and now I am seeking a new company to call home where I can build my career.
+The time spent being mentored by the teachers in the STCO program will be a cherished memory forever, and I really feel my experience at Texas Christian University shaped the woman I am more than any other four years in my life.
+In 2017, I graduated with Cum Laude honors and began my work as a professional graphic designer.

 It has not been a smooth road...